DebasishSahoo10/admin-dashboard/README.md

 </div>

+## 🧐 About
+This Project has been done during the Intermediate Course of The Odin Project (a free resource to learn web-dev).
+The main goal of this personal project is to have a good hand at major CSS display properties (Grid and Flex) and Layouting a complex web-page. this repo is hosted using Vercel and see the live-project click on the link in About section of the repo.
 ## 🤜🤛 Connect with me
 If you have any queries regarding the project or have some suggestions, feel free to connect with me on my social links given below :